bvgoncharov/correlated_noise_pta_2020/README.md

 ## Posterior samples for the common-spectrum process

-You are welcome to use posterior samples for the common-spectrum process, for `log10_A_gw` and `gamma_gw`.
-This repository contains samples for Figure 1, left, from the publication.
-For the solid blue contour.
-The samples are split between the two `.txt` files in `/publication_figures/`.
+This repository contains posterior samples outlining our measurement of the amplitude, `log10_A_gw`, and the power-law index, `gamma_gw`, of the common-spectrum process.
+It also contains posterior samples for our constraints on spatial correlation coefficients at different angles between pulsar pairs.
+The samples are in `.txt` files in `/publication_figures/`, for the common-spectrum process two files should be merged into one.

 ![The common-spectrum process and spatial correlations](https://github.com/bvgoncharov/correlated_noise_pta_2020/blob/master/publication_figures/illustration.jpg "The common-spectrum process and spatial correlations (arXiv: 2107.12112)")